- What information we collect about you

 The contact information for the Data Processor is provided in the EULA.

 The following Sub-Processors shall be considered approved by the Data Controller :

-For product specific sub-processors please refer to documentation: https://confluence.spartez.com/
+For product-specific sub-processors please refer to the documentation: https://confluence.spartez-software.com/